Bill Young (Florida politician): Elections

 Young was elected to Congress in 1970 from what was then the 8th District and was reelected 20 times.
 With the exception of his first term, he represented a district located almost entirely in Pinellas County.
 The district, which changed numbers four times during Young's tenure (it was the 8th District from 1971 to 1973, the 6th District from 1973 to 1983, the 8th District again from 1983 to 1993, the 10th from 1993 to 2013 and has been the 13th since 2013) was once considered a Republican stronghold; the St. Petersburg area had been one of the first parts of Florida to turn Republican.
 However, it has become much friendlier to Democratic candidates in recent years, at least on the national level.
-Since 1988, it has supported a Republican for president only once, in 2004.
+Since 1988, it has supported a Republican for president just two times, in 2004 and 2024.
 Despite the Democratic trend in his district at the national level, Young remained popular, and rarely faced serious opposition.
 He only twice received less than 60% of the vote, in 1992 and 2012.

 Tenure

 Young was a member of the Appropriations Committee for his entire time in Congress, and was able to use that seat to steer millions of federal dollars to his district.
 His earmarks have been used for U.S. Highway 19, high tech jobs, healthcare for children, clean water, and defense contractors.
-This was a major reason why he was able to hold onto his seat for so long even as it became friendlier to Democrats at the national level.
-It is considered extremely difficult to defeat an Appropriations Committee member at an election, especially if the member is a subcommittee chairman ("Cardinal") or the chairman of the full committee.
+During his tenure he provided money to local agencies throughout the Tampa Bay area to build support throughout the region.

 1970s

-In 1974, all four Republican congressmen from Florida said they would support impeaching President Richard Nixon over Watergate Scandal.
+In 1974, all four Republican congressmen from Florida said they would support impeaching President Richard Nixon over the Watergate Scandal.

 In the 1976 Republican primary for president, Young endorsed President Gerald Ford over California Governor Ronald Reagan.